Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: OPTIMAL RECOVERY OF PRECISION MATRIX FOR MAHALANOBIS DISTANCE UNDER THE SPIKED MODEL

 which equals $0_{2\times 2}$ since $\eta(\lambda_i)=0$ by the definition of shrinkage function.
 Thus, $\norm{A_i - B_i}_{op} = 1/\ell_i$.
 Finally, for $\ell_i = 0$, $A_i$ is a $2\times 2$ zero matrix, and thus $\norm{A_i - B_i}_{op} = \eta(\lambda_i)=0$.
 This concludes the proof. \end{proof}

 Figure \ref{fig:asym_loss} illustrates the obtained asymptotic loss for several $\beta = p/n$ values as a function of the spike strength in a single spike model.
 It is clear that for each $\beta$, there is a transition at $\ell_+=\sqrt{\beta}$.

-We note the following interesting phenomenon stemming from Theorem \ref{thm2}.
-If there exists a nontrivial spike $\ell_i>0$ that is weak enough so that $\ell_i\leq\ell_+$, then $L_\infty(\eta|\ell_1, \ldots, \ell_d)$ is dominated by $1/\ell_i$.
-Consequently, it implies that in this large $p$ large $n$ regime, we cannot ``rescue'' this spike, and the associated signal is lost in the noise.
+An immediate consequence of Theorem \ref{thm2} is that $\eta^{\textup{inv}}$ is an optimal shrinker.